What we do

 - Supporting liaison with other professional colleagues, such as Health Professionals, Portage Workers and Social Care.

-- Providing practical support and help in completing paperwork for Statutory Assessment, SEN Policies and SEN Registers.
+- Providing practical support and help in completing paperwork for an Education Health Care Needs Assessment (EHCNA), SEND Policies and SEND Registers.

-- Being a point of reference for SENCos to receive general and specific advice.
+- Being a point of reference for SENDCos to receive general and specific advice.

-- Delivery of training on various aspects of SEN throughout the year and providing ‘in-house’ training to whole settings, where needed, on request.
+- Delivery of training on various aspects of SEND throughout the year and providing ‘in-house’ training to whole settings, where needed, on request.

 - Giving general advice to settings’ management regarding inclusive practice and procedures, policy writing, etc.